Symbolic calculus and convolution semigroups of measures on the Heisenberg group: Abstract

-We show that the semigroup $\mu_{t}$ is a kind of perturbation of the semigroup $\nu_{t}$.
-More precisely, we give pointwise estimates for the difference between the densities of $\mu_{t}$ and $\nu_{t}$ and we show that it is small with respect to $t$ and $x$.
+Let $P$ be a generalized laplacian on $\mathds{R}^{2n+1}$.
+It is known that $P$ is the generating functional of semigroups of measures $\mu_{t}$ on the Heisenberg group $\mathds{H}^{n}$ and $\nu_{t}$ on the Abelian group $\mathds{R}^{2n+1}$.
+Under some smoothness and growth conditions on the functional $P$ expressed in terms of its Abelian Fourier transform $\widehat{P}$ we show that the semigroup $\mu_{t}$ is a kind of perturbation of the semigroup $\nu_{t}$.
+More precisely, we give pointwise estimates for the difference of the densities of the measures $\mu_{t}$ and $\nu_{t}$.

-As a consequence we get a description of the asymptotic behaviour at origin of the densities of a semigroup of measures which is an analogon of the symmetrized gamma (gamma-variance) semigroup on the Heisenberg group.
+As a consequence we get a description of the asymptotic behavior at the origin or pointwise estimates for the densities of the semigroup of measures on the Heisenberg group which is an analogue (via generating functional) of the symmetrized gamma (gamma-variance) semigroup on $\mathds{R}^{2n+1}$.

-The main tools are an inverse theorem due to Beals and a calculus of symbols on a nilpotent Lie group specified to the Heisenberg group $\mathds{H}^{n}$ which is very close to the standard pseudodifferential symbolic calculus on $\mathds{R}^{n}$.